 CONS:

-If the contractor has outstanding invoices from completed work negatively affecting their cash flow, factoring may be a good solution.
-Often known by many names such as Invoice financing, Purchase Order (PO) financing, or Accounts Receivable (AR) financing, factoring purchases a contractor’s invoices and then provides a portion of the invoice value, typically around 80%, back to the contractor.
+If the contractor has outstanding accounts receivable from completed work negatively affecting their cash flow, factoring can offer be a great solution.
+Known by many names — Invoice financing, Purchase Order (PO) financing, or Accounts Receivable (AR) factoring, factoring purchases a contractor’s outstanding invoices and provides a portion of the invoice value up front, typically around 80%, back to the contractor.
 The remaining balance (minus fees) is returned once the client settles the invoice.

 PROS: